chromoxdor/easyfetch/README.md

      2. Name a dummy device something that consists "dButtons" and every value becomes a button.
         - You can add an option for colorbuttons with "?C"(see picture below)
         - put "&\<unit_number>" to the send of the valuename to send this buttonevent to a specific device. (e.g. valuename "button?2" will result in this           command: `SendTo,2,"event,ButtonEvent"`)
-        - put "&\A" to the send of the valuename and the event will be send to all connected nodes
+        - put "&A" to the send of the valuename and the event will be send to all connected nodes

          <img width="600" alt="b1" src="https://user-images.githubusercontent.com/33860956/159254570-8156aadb-2216-4cc3-88fe-a43a4747743b.png">
          <img width="200" alt="b1f" src="https://user-images.githubusercontent.com/33860956/159254576-76b425bc-58c5-4e3e-9142-5b04a39bde3a.png">